npvandyke/kickstarter-analysis/README.md

 ##### Other Limitations of the Dataset:

+The only two potential factors that have been accounted for in this analysis of Kickstarter campaign outcomes were the campaign launch date and fundraising goal range, evaluated independently.
+Obviously there are other potential factors that may affect the success of a campaign.
+For example, according to Kickstarter's website:
-CAMPAIGN LENGTH NOT ACCOUNTED FOR (and according to Kickstarter website: "We recommend setting your campaign at 30 days or less.
-Campaigns with shorter durations have higher success rates, and create a helpful sense of urgency around your project."
+>We recommend setting your campaign at 30 days or less.
+Campaigns with shorter durations have higher success rates, and create a helpful sense of urgency around your project.
+Clearly campaign length is a potential factor effecting success rate which has not been accounted for in this analysis.

 #### Further Potential Analyses
 * PERCENTAGE of successful campaigns based on launch date